FlightZero/STARNAV/Notes.md

 - use dot product to compare two vectors and see if they're facing to/ away from each other
 - preserve triggers set up by WHEN statements using PRESERVE.
 - you can use vector exclude to remove vert/ horizontal v component
+- use structures to find either direction or vector
+- using dot product to check for vectors more than perpendicular to each other

 #Research resources